ShimanskayaElena/pie-chart-app/README.md

 TEST

-It was necessary to make a schedule, an analogous one with - https://bl.ocks.org/mbostock/1346395  the help Angular 4 and d3.js v.4
+It was necessary to make a schedule, an analogous one with - https://bl.ocks.org/mbostock/1346395  the help Angular 4, Angular Material (2) and d3.js v.4.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.